artcuddy/project5-foodsnap-frontend/README.md

 import { create } from "zustand";

 const ConfirmDialog = () => {
-  // destructure the store data and functions const { message, onSubmit, close } = useConfirmDialogStore();
+  const { message, onSubmit, close } = useConfirmDialogStore();
   return (
-    // if the onSubmit is undefined the dialog will be closed.
-    // close() function sets the onSubmit to undefined,
-    // so it will close the dialog, if we pass it to the onClose attribute.
     <Dialog open={Boolean(onSubmit)} onClose={close} maxWidth="sm" fullWidth>
       <DialogTitle>Confirm the action</DialogTitle>
       <Box position="absolute" top={0} right={0}>